 Sept.
 14---our loooong trip home

-It was the longest "vacation" we've taken to Hawaii.
+It was the longest "vacation" we've taken to Hawaii---so far!
 I think it went amazingly well!
 The snorkeling on Kauai wasn't as good as I'd hoped for, but at least we got as much of it as we wanted on Maui.
 Time to start planning our next Hawaiian vacation!